 According to a study done before the pandemic, over one-half of physicians and one-third of nurses experience symptoms of burnout.
-Now, we’re seeing an unprecedented rise in the prevalence of burnout among clinicians due to demanding hours, lack of work-life balance, higher demand for providers, and stressful circumstances like the COVID-19 pandemic.
+Following the pandemic, we’ve seen an unprecedented rise in the prevalence of burnout among clinicians due to demanding hours, lack of work-life balance, and higher demand for providers.

 The state of clinician burnout

-At the start of the COVID-19 pandemic, the clinician burnout rate was reported to be around 25%.
-As the pandemic continues, the number is increasing.
+In 2020, the clinician burnout rate was reported to be around 25%.
+Over the past couple of years, that number has only increased.
 It can be challenging when providers balance raising a family, longer work hours, personal life, and their mental and physical health.

 Many behavioral health providers are on the front lines of the mental health crisis.
-According to a survey done by the American Psychological Association in 2020, 8 in 10 adults say the pandemic was a significant source of stress in their life.
 Providers across the country are having a hard time handling many patients, especially when there are few resources to provide quality care to patients.

-And, due to the provider shortage, there is enormous pressure and insufficient providers to combat the mental health crisis exacerbated by the COVID-19 pandemic.
+And, due to the provider shortage, there is enormous pressure and insufficient providers to combat the mental health crisis.

 What providers can do to identify burnout